MrReplikant/Adversity-Response-Kit/MANUAL-ABRIDGED/Chapter-1-Base-System.md

 Note: x86_64 is also known as amd64

-Determine which script belonmgs to your architecture, and run it like so
+Determine which script belonmgs to your architecture, and run it like so:

 sudo chmod +x (your chosen script here)